SuYirouCrystal/NLP-DEMO/README.md

-# Sentiment Analysis with BERT on Sentiment140
+# Sentiment Analysis with BERT on Sentiment140 (COMS 4705 Natural Language Processing)

-This project demonstrates how to fine-tune a BERT model (using `bert-base-uncased`) for sentiment classification on the [Sentiment140 dataset](https://www.kaggle.com/datasets/kazanova/sentiment140).
+Thanks for your attention in class!
+This demo demonstrates how to fine-tune a BERT model (using `bert-base-uncased`) for sentiment classification on the [Sentiment140 dataset](https://www.kaggle.com/datasets/kazanova/sentiment140).
 The dataset contains 1.6 million tweets labeled as positive or negative, and the project leverages the Hugging Face Transformers library with PyTorch.

 ## Project Overview